pingcap/docs/runtime-filter.md

 By comparing the execution information of the two queries, you can find the following improvements:

-* IO reduction: by comparing the `total_scanned_rows` of the TableFullScan operator, you can see that the scan volume of TableFullScan is reduced by 2/3 after Runtime Filter is enabled.
+* IO reduction: by comparing the `total_scanned_rows` of the TableFullScan operator, you can see that the scan volume of `TableFullScan` is reduced by 2/3 after Runtime Filter is enabled.
-* Hash join performance improvement: the execution duration of the HashJoin operator is reduced from 376.1 ms to 157.6 ms.
+* Hash join performance improvement: the execution duration of the `HashJoin` operator is reduced from 376.1 ms to 157.6 ms.

 ### Best practices

 Runtime Filter is applicable to the scenario where a large table and a small table are joined, such as the join query of a fact table and a dimension table.
 When the dimension table has a small amount of hit data, it means that the filter has fewer values, so the fact table can filter out the data that does not meet the conditions.
 Compared with the default scenario where the entire fact table is scanned, this significantly improves the query performance.

-The Join of the `Sales` table and the `date_dim` table in TPC-DS is a typical example.
+The join operation of the `Sales` table and the `date_dim` table in TPC-DS is a typical example.

 ## Configure Runtime Filter